Eurostar + TGV

 Step 3: Whizz to the Alps on the TGV

-Families travel on the TGV Photo: Daniel Elkan
+Families on TGVFamilies on TGVPhoto: Daniel Elkan

-Fields, lakes, farms, houses - you'll see what people do with their back gardens, what little villages look like here.
+Fields, lakes, farms, houses—you'll see what people do with their back gardens, what little villages look like here.

 Step 4: Transfer to your resort